-Electrolytes affect our water balance in several ways, such as by carrying water to the different parts of the body that need it and by helping to maintain the proper balance of fluids inside and outside the cells through a process called osmosis.
-In osmosis, water moves from one side of the cell membrane, where the electrolyte mixture is diluted, to the other side, where the electrolytes are more concentrated.
+Electrolytes affect our water balance in various ways, e.g. B. by directing water to the different parts of the body that need it and by helping to maintain the proper fluid balance inside and outside the cells through a process called osmosis.
+In osmosis, the water moves from one side of the cell membrane, where the electrolyte mix is more dilute, to the other side, where the electrolytes are more concentrated.

-When the electrolyte balance is balanced, osmosis prevents the cells from becoming too full of water or losing too much water.
+When the electrolyte balance is balanced, osmosis prevents cells from overfilling with water or losing too much water.

-When our bodies are low in electrolytes, dehydration occurs quickly because our bodies are unable to regulate the amount of water that leaves the cells and the body as a whole.
+When our bodies are deficient in electrolytes, dehydration quickly occurs because our bodies are unable to regulate the amount of water leaving cells and the body as a whole.

-Dehydration can be caused by not enough water, but also by an imbalance of electrolytes.
+Dehydration can be caused by not drinking enough water, but it can also be caused by an imbalance in electrolytes.

-The body uses electrolytes to facilitate the transmission of messages from the brain to the cells and vice versa, which drives our nervous system.
+The body uses electrolytes to facilitate the transmission of messages from the brain to cells and vice versa, which fuels our nervous system.
 The brain communicates with cells by sending electrical signals to nerve cells in the body.
-These electrical signals occur when the electrical charge of the nerve cell membrane is changed.
+These electrical signals are produced when the electrical charge on the nerve cell membrane changes.

 Without an adequate supply of sodium and other electrolytes, the body's nervous system cannot function properly.

-Sodium, one of the most important electrolytes in the body, causes these changes by moving across the nerve cell membrane and triggering a chain reaction of other sodium ions.
+Sodium, one of the most important electrolytes in the body, causes these changes by moving across the nerve cell membrane and setting off a chain reaction of other sodium ions.

 Our muscles contract.